|

 discussed tests made that showed there was a very well defined flow level

 below which a smooth "Laminar" flow was achieved.
-Beyond that level a more
+Beyond that level a

-chaotic "Turbulent" flow exits.
+chaotic "Turbulent" flow exists.
 He also

-defined if gas flow starts in a Turbulent mode, it takes time for the gas
+defined if gas flow starts in a Turbulent mode, it takes time for it to become smooth and Laminar even when the velocity decreases.

 Therefore at a weld start, the high velocity surge of shielding gas